'Dangerous scenes' at Wembley as fans break through security to try to get into stadium ahead of England's ...

 'Dangerous scenes' at Wembley as fans break through security to try to get into stadium ahead of England's Euro 2020 final vs Italy

-England fans desperate to see their side in the Euro 2020 final against Italy have broken a security cordon around Wembley and infiltrated the stadium.
+England fans desperate to see their side in the Euro 2020 final against Italy have broken a security cordon around Wembley and tried to get into the stadium.

-Reports around the ground suggest that numerous fans have managed to break security cordons and gain access to the stadium, although just how many have done so is unclear.
+Reports around the ground suggest that numerous fans have managed to break security cordons in an effort to gain access to the stadium, although just how many have done so is unclear.

 Sunday’s game represents England’s biggest match since the 1966 World Cup final – also at Wembley – as it is the first major final that the Three Lions have played since then.